provectus/swiss-army-kube/QUICKSTART.md

 4. Run `terraform apply plan`
 5. Send `kubeconfig_internal-projects` config and IAM user tokens to the developer

-NOTE: To change developers permissions on Kubernetes cluster manipulate `cluster_roles` variable in the `main.tf` file.
+NOTE: To change developers' permissions on the Kubernetes cluster edit the `cluster_roles` variable in the `main.tf` file.

 ### Developer steps
 1. Configure the AWS CLI with received tokens from DevOps engineer:
  ```